mbtoomey/genomics_adventure/README.md

 > XXX.sam
 ```

-The tutorial (sorry adventure), like any good story, is designed to be long and you likely won't finish it in less than 3 hours or even in one sitting.
-Don't worry though, you can always come back to it anytime!
+The tutorial (sorry adventure), like any good story, is designed to be long and will require several sessions to complete.
+Don't worry though, we have allotted plenty of time in class to work through this!

 ## Chapter 1: Once Upon a Time...
 Before our adventure begins we will need to setup a few things: [Home](home.md)